 About this Asian Noodle Salad:

-Asian noodle salad is not really a salad but more of a big bowl of noodles and veggies that are coated in the most delicious soy peanut sauce.
+Asian noodle salad (or Asian pasta salad) is not really a salad but more of a big bowl of noodles and veggies that are coated in the most delicious soy peanut sauce.
 This is a real crowd pleaser recipe.

 You can use whatever vegetables you like in this dish but I have kept it somewhat traditional with peppers, bean sprouts, sugar snap peas and scallions.